routonmh/not-a-redux-tutorial/README.md

 #### Multiple Stores

 Most sources will tell you not to use multiple stores with Redux.
-This is pure bullshit.
+I can't disagree strongly enough.
 Maybe if you're building a toaster, you only need a single store.
 I don't often work on toasters.

 I've seen the following against multiple stores: